rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/turn_server/index.md

        echo "Skipping image build for the Service Proxy module" echo ""
     fi
-    # Build Coturn module images if -m flag is present
+    # Build TURN Server module images if -m flag is present
     if [ $build_modules == 'true' ]
     then
        echo "Running build-images script for ryo-coturn module on "$hostname""